We're building the writing tool we couldn't find.

 AI is optional, never required.

 Every AI feature can be turned off.
-Plan, Media, and Design work as a structured workspace without a model in the loop, and the other studios ship manual modes on the Spool tier, list-builders, the submission organizer, the marketing calendar, for writers who'd rather drive themselves.
+Plan, Media, and Design work as a structured workspace without a model in the loop, and the research, pitching, editing, and marketing tools all ship manual modes alongside their AI counterparts, list-builders, comp tracker, submission organizer, marketing calendar, for writers who'd rather drive themselves.

 AI usage is included.